 Are Ripe Red Tomatoes Safe For Your Chickens?

 Yes!
-Unlike the green tomatoes, the ripe ones are safe for your birds.
+Unlike green tomatoes, the ripe ones are safe for your birds.
 This is true because they contain no traces of solanine.

 Your chickens will find them delicious and want to eat even more.

-- This is where you should take precautions to control the number of tomatoes your birds can eat.
+This is where you should take precautions to control the number of tomatoes your birds can eat.

-- Most importantly, tomatoes should not be the staple food for your chickens.
-Instead, you need to introduce them as part of the diet and not the main food.
-From this information, you can happily say that ripe bananas are suitable and safe for your chickens to eat.
+Instead, you must introduce them as part of the diet, not the main food.
+From this information, you can happily say that ripe bananas are suitable and safe for your chickens.

 What are the Health Benefits of Ripe Tomatoes to Your Chickens?

-- Tomatoes play a crucial role in your chicken’s life.
+Tomatoes play a crucial role in your chicken’s life.
 They are rich in several essential nutrients that contribute to the well-being of your birds.

 They are considered a good source of the antioxidant substance known as lycopene.
 This antioxidant is linked to several health benefits not only to humans but your chickens as well.

 Many subspecies of this fruit exist in different flavors and colors.
 But they all have the same type of nutrients.

-- Typically, a ripe tomato contains several elements in different proportions.
+Typically, a ripe tomato contains several elements in different proportions.
 Water takes up to 95 percent, with the rest consisting mainly of fiber and carbohydrates.

-- Below are some of the most common nutrients found in tomatoes:
+Below are some of the most common nutrients found in tomatoes:

-Apart from that, there are other nutrients such as simple sugars (fructose and glucose), which make up almost 70 percent of the carbohydrates content.
+Apart from that, other nutrients, such as simple sugars (fructose and glucose), comprise almost 70 percent of the carbohydrate content.
 All these nutrients ensure that your birds stay active and energetic throughout.

-- Fiber-Tomatoes are also a great source of fiber.
+Tomatoes are also a great source of fiber.
 One tomato provides almost 1.5 grams of fiber.
-Most of these fibers are insoluble and come in the form of lignin, hemicellulose, and cellulose.
+Most of these fibers are insoluble and come from lignin, hemicellulose, and cellulose.